arithy/packcc/README.md

 **_variable_`:`_rulename_**

 The element stands for the entire pattern in the rule with the name given by _rulename_.
-The _variable_ is an identifier associated with the semantic value returned from the rule by assigning to `$$` in its action.
+The _variable_ is an identifier of a _rule variable_ associated with the semantic value returned from the rule by assigning to `$$` in its action.
 The identifier can be referred to in subsequent actions as a variable.
 The example is shown below.